meker12/commerce-channels.en/help/channel-manager/process-orders.md

 # Process orders

-After [!DNL Walmart Marketplace] orders have been acknowledged and successfully sent to [DNL!
-Channel Manager], you use [Commerce Order Management](https://docs.magento.com/user-guide/sales/orders-workspace.html) to process the order.
+After [!DNL Walmart Marketplace] orders have been acknowledged and successfully sent to [!DNL Channel Manager], you use [Commerce Order Management](https://docs.magento.com/user-guide/sales/orders-workspace.html) to process the order.

 Channel Manager synchronizes updates to [!DNL Walmart Marketplace] to ensure that the order status and shipping information from Commerce matches the data tracked in the [!DNL Walmart Marketplace].